Brothman/Personal-Website/README.md

 #### Fast Initial Loading

-I want to do research on how to offer the fastest initial load time for a user with weak processing power (e.g. old smartphone or computer).
+I want to peform research about how to offer the fastest initial load time for a user with weak processing power (e.g. old smartphone or computer).

 ## How to Reach Out